tanaos/llama3/CONTRIBUTING.md

 - ...

 ## Issues
-We use GitHub issues to track bugs and encourage users and contributors to file here any bug they can find within the project: https://github.com/tanaos/t-llama3/issues.
+Have you found a bug or come up with an idea on how to improve the project?
+File it on [our issues page](https://github.com/tanaos/t-llama3/issues)

+## How to get started

-Have you found an issue you are interested in solving?
-That's great!
-Just follow the procedure below 👇
+Want to contribute?
+The best place to start is [our issues page](https://github.com/tanaos/t-llama3/issues).
+Find an issue you like and follow the procedure below 👇

 ## Pull Requests
-We warmly welcome your pull requests.
+To make a change to the project, please create a pull request.
 In order to create a pull request, simply fork the repo and create your branch from `main`.
-Once you are done developing, forward your PR here: https://github.com/tanaos/t-llama3/pulls.
+Once you are done developing, forward your PR on [the pull requests page](https://github.com/tanaos/t-llama3/pulls).